 The bottom of the Pyramid represents Spheres 3 and 2 and his spirit rises upwards to Sphere 1 at the top of the pyramid in order that the Pharoah may return to the original Divine essence of Man.

-The Tree Of Life is therefore a reflection of Mankind’s oldest Spiritual Heritage and Wisdom which integrates an understanding of the Physical Universe and the purpose of Man’s role within it in the Life on Earth in which his Consciousness and Will are Manifestations of a Higher Self to which he must find his way through the proper exercise of his Will.
+The Tree Of Life is therefore a reflection of Mankind’s oldest Spiritual Heritage and Wisdom from Pre-Colonial Africa which integrates an understanding of the Physical Universe and the purpose of Man’s role within it in the Life on Earth in which his Consciousness and Will are Manifestations of a Higher Self to which he must find his way through the proper exercise of his Will.